 Running the numbers may not be a desirable item on your list of to-dos, but you have to do it if you're going to get any real idea of a business’s potential success.

 You Will Need Passion When You're Starting Your Own Business

-Don't get me wrong - there's nothing wrong with passion.
+At the end of the day, there's nothing wrong with passion.
 Passionately believing in your product or vision makes it a whole lot easier to put in all the hours you need to put in to start your own business and grow it into an enterprise to be proud of.
 But you need to rein in your passion when you're trying to decide what to do where and how.
-When it comes to starting a business, passion is for the building stage, not the choosing a business stage.
+When it comes to starting a business, passion is for the building stage, not choosing a business stage.